kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 2. **`status.selector` across slices.** With N slices, a per-role scaler must select pods across N LWS objects that may be on different revisions during a rollout.
 The single `leaderworkerset.sigs.k8s.io/name=<lws>` selector no longer suffices.
 3. **N × R rollouts in flight.** The monotonicity guard would need to become per-(slice, role) since each slice rolls independently.

-**Alpha scope: `spec.slices` must be 1 (default).** The scaler webhook rejects creation of a `DisaggregatedSetRoleScaler` whose `targetRef` points at a DS with `slices > 1`.
-Symmetrically, the DS webhook rejects an increase of `slices` above 1 while any External-mode role exists.
+**Alpha scope: `spec.slices` must be 1 (default).** The DS webhook rejects a `spec.slices > 1` value while any role has `scaling.mode: External`.
+Since the scaler is auto-created only after this validation passes, no scaler ever exists in the multi-slice case.
 This lets alpha ship the single-slice case cleanly (which is the most common shape today) without prejudging the multi-slice design.

 **Proposed direction for slices > 1** (out of scope for alpha, to be revisited in a follow-up KEP after production feedback): **per-slice scaler CR**.
 It is the most Kubernetes-idiomatic (one CR = one `/scale` target), has no math surprises, and lets users apply distinct scaling policies per slice (useful when slices map to different placement domains, per KEP-848).
 The cost — more CRs to manage — is opt-in and scales linearly with `roles × slices`.

 ### Validation

+Because the controller owns the scaler lifecycle end-to-end (create, update, delete), the API surface exposed to the user is small and most validation lives in CEL rules on the DisaggregatedSet.

 **Webhook (`DisaggregatedSetRoleScaler`)**:

-- `targetRef.name` and `targetRef.role` are non-empty.
-- The referenced DS need not exist at admission time (allow GitOps ordering); missing target surfaces as a `TargetMissing` status condition.
-- Reject if another scaler in the namespace already has the same `targetRef`.
-- Reject `spec.replicas < 0`.
+- `spec.replicas >= 0` (also enforced by the OpenAPI schema).
+- User-authored scalers are unusual — the controller creates them — but the webhook does not forbid them.
+If a user hand-authors a scaler that clashes with a controller-managed name, the controller detects that the object lacks its expected ownerRef, refuses to adopt it, and reports a warning event on the DisaggregatedSet.
-- Alpha: reject if the referenced DS has `spec.slices > 1` (see [Interaction with DisaggregatedSet Slices](#interaction-with-disaggregatedset-slices)).
+- Alpha: reject creation if the DisaggregatedSet at the corresponding role (looked up by the scaler's `disaggregatedset.x-k8s.io/name` label) has `spec.slices > 1`.
+See [Interaction with DisaggregatedSet Slices](#interaction-with-disaggregatedset-slices).

 **Webhook (`DisaggregatedSet`)**:

 - For each role with `scaling.mode == External`, warn (not reject) if `spec.replicas` is set to a non-zero value — the CEL rule already enforces this, but the warning is friendlier.
 - Reject if two roles share a name (already validated by `+listType=map`).
+- For each role with `scaling.mode: External`, reject if `len(metadata.name) + 1 + len(role.name) > 253` (the derived scaler name `<ds>-<role>` would exceed the Kubernetes object-name limit).
+Error message names both the DS and the role so the user knows exactly which to shorten.
 - Alpha: reject increasing `spec.slices` above 1 while any role has `scaling.mode == External`.

 **CEL** (documented above): scaling-mode-aware refresh of the all-or-nothing rule, plus a role-level forbid-replicas-if-external rule.